JermaineMckenna/project1-fixed/README.md

 ![performanceresults](assets/assets/css/Image%2002-07-2025%20at%2019.13.jpg)

+## 🪛 known Bugs -

+When minimising the home page on some devices/desktops the header photo extends out of the header section.

 ## 📁 Future Improvements -

-- add a contact form with personalised message.
+- add a more unique and specialised contact form
 - add blog section to give more detailed account of previous projects and learning
 - intergrate a backend e.g Node.js to potentially assist in adding a contact form.
-- to make the site full-stack with a performance of 100 on all devices
+- to make the site full-stack with a performance of 100 on all devices.

+## ✈️ Deployment -

+The website was deployed through GitHub and has been made public and accessible to all using the link mentioned early in the README.

+## 🏦 Credits -

+Bootstrap v5.3.3 was used to assemble the card/box layout which the website was based of.

+Google Fonts was also used through the CSS file to add style to a heading.

+## 🎞️ Content -

+All content that was featured on this site had been personally written by myself.

+Emojis being added next to the headings in the README were helped identified from interenet/reddit comments.

+## 🤳🏾 Media -

+The photos used on the website apart from the homepage header photo of myself, were sourced through the internet.

+## 👏🏾 Acknowledgements -

+- My teacher at West Herts college
+- Tutor support at Code Institute for their support.